What Outsiders Think about California: Dispelling Stereotypes

 What People Think about California: False Assumptions

-We all have stereotypes and stick to them no matter how many times somebody tries to convince us in the opposite.
-When the outsiders think about California and Los Angeles, surprisingly, these preconceived ideas are so strong and so wrong.
-Even when you try to explain the opposite, people might look at you like you have no idea what you’re talking about.
+We all have stereotypes and stick to them no matter how many times somebody tries to convince us of the opposite.
+The ideas many outsiders have about California and Los Angeles are, surprisingly, so strong and so wrong.
+Often when you try to explain what it is really like to live in Southern California, people look at you like you have no idea what you’re talking about.

 1. It’s Warm Year Round

-The outsiders often think about California when planning their summer vacation.
+The outsiders often think about California as an ideal destination for summer vacations all year round.
 Yes, it’s true.
 The Golden State can’t complain about its weather.
-However, it doesn’t have beach perfect conditions all year round.
+However, it doesn’t have perfect beach conditions the entire year.

 READ MORE: 10 Best Places to Find Snow in California